fwilliams/point-cloud-utils/docs/docs/index.md

 and manipulating 3D point clouds and meshes.

 !!! note
-    In spite of its name, Point Cloud Utils should really be thought of as a general purpose geometry library, used for more than operatint on point clouds.
+    In spite of its name, Point Cloud Utils should really be thought of as a general purpose geometry library, used for more than operating on point clouds.

 ## Installation
 ``` shell